In this part, we will add health and damage to our player.

 It is dimmed out because it's never entered.
 However, we want to transition from vulnerable to invulnerable as soon as we receive the Hurt event that is sent in our vulnerable state.
 Therefore, all we have to do is add this custom event, and connect it with the trigger:

-We can also rename this transition like we renamed our states, with the graph inspector:
+We can also rename this transition like we renamed our states, with the graph inspector.
+When no node is selected in a graph, you're inspecting the graph itself, hence why you can change its title and summary:

-Going back to the parent state graph, we now see that our invulnerable state is properly entered:
+Going back to the parent state graph, we now see that our invulnerable state is properly named and entered:

 Before exiting the invulnerable state, we want to wait for a small delay.
 Open the transition from invulnerable to vulnerable and connect it to a On Timer Elapsed event (under Events > Time) with a delay of 1: